LushBinary/why-lushbinary/README.md

 # How we work
 1. Requirements gathering: Understanding the goal and pain points of a customer.
+1. Preparing the project plan.
 1. Preparing the wireframes.
-1. Preparing the design, for all supported devices, Ex.
+1. Based on the approved wireframes, preparing the design, for all supported devices, Ex.
 Desktop & Mobile.
 1. Dividing screens to multiple Agile sprints, and start the development.
 1. Weekly/Biweekly demo followed by feedback.
 1. Start of new sprint for new screens and previous sprint feedback.